 - Sarah Darling, American country music singer and songwriter;

 - Andrew Dost, American musician & multi-instrumentalist of indie rock band “Fun.”

 - San Fermin, an eight-piece band based in Brooklyn, NY

-Our 2018 Stand for Music Award winner will be joining us for Hill Day 2018.
+Our 2018 Music Education Champion Award winner will be joining us for Hill Day 2018.
 It is a distinct privilege and honor to work with individuals of the caliber in support of music education.

 Don’t miss this amazing opportunity to advocate with these amazing musicians!